awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 }
 ```

 The example permission policy referenced in the second command allows the role to perform only the `ListBucket` action on an S3 bucket named `example_bucket`\.
-To learn how to create an IAM policy using this example JSON policy document, see [[ERROR] BAD/MISSING LINK TEXT](access_policies_create.md#access_policies_create-json-editor)\.
+To learn how to create an IAM policy using this example JSON policy document, see [Create a Policy on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 ```
 {